 - A marketing campaign will be launched to encourage residents to change their habits and reduce their energy and water usage.

-- An expansion of NYC’s composting program.
+- Expansion of the composting program.
 The city government will work with residential property owners to allow all residents to separate their food waste.

-- Property owners will be given access to a free planning tool for energy saving retrofits.
+- Property owners will be provided, access to a free planning tool for energy saving retrofits.

 - The city will launch a Commercial Property Assessed Clean Energy program (PACE).
 Loans from PACE will allow property owners to finance energy retrofits under the state’s interest rate.
 The loan won’t require money down and is paid back through annual property taxes over a long period (usually 20 years).

-At present, the plan does not outline any fines for noncompliance, but the Mayor has recently mentioned his interest in imposing fines for property owners who fail to comply.
+At present, the plan does not outline any fines for noncompliance, but the Mayor has recently mentioned his interest in imposing penalties for property owners who fail to comply.

 What this all means is a brighter and greener future for NYC, something that both current residents and new arrivals will much appreciate.
 Some of the plans will be launched in 2020, many of which will require building owners to cut back on their energy usage and work with the city to construct greener buildings.
 Expect significant changes to come.